gatsbyjs/gatsby/text/0000-remove-special-layout-components.md

 page.

-This was also convenient as it allowed us to easily split data from code so we could load the code for the blog post page separtely from the data for pages.
+This was also convenient as it allowed us to easily split data from code so we could load the code for the blog post page separately from the data for pages.

 When we added the layout component, we reused the same graphql syntax so they could query for data.